Guide

 • Post-session flow — re-book button, optional review, optional follow-up product.

 A real service implements all of these.
-A “service” that’s “DM me to book” loses 20–40% of bookers to friction and another 10–20% to no-shows because nothing held them accountable.
+A “service” that’s “DM me to book” loses bookers to friction and no-shows because nothing held them accountable.

 Who this is for